By Samantha Alvord

 Uninsured or underinsured motorist coverage are add-ons to a policy that anyone can select when they purchase automobile insurance.
 These add-ons make it possible for insurance to pay a claim to an accident victim after an accident with a driver who doesn’t have insurance or is underinsured.

 Without the add-ons, accident victims can’t make claims to recover damages or cover the cost of medical bills after an accident.
 This is why it is important for collision victims to file a report with their insurance companies as soon as possible.
 A report and a claim are not the same; it’s best to gather all relevant evidence, such as a police report and pictures of the accident scene.
-Accident victims should provide this information to their insurance company even if the at-fault driver immediately reveals that they are not insured.
+Accident victims should provide this information to their insurance company or law consult like Bryant Law Center, even if the at-fault driver immediately reveals that they are not insured.

 If the at-fault driver does not have insurance, the victim’s insurance company can’t file a claim against the liable party.
 In these cases, the insurer of the victim will usually decide to subrogate the claim, which means the insurance company will sue the responsible driver or make a claim against the at-fault driver’s insurance company if the driver was uninsured.

 If neither party involved in the car accident has insurance, the victim will have to file a personal injury claim against the driver who was responsible for the accident.

 Get in touch with your insurance company immediately if you’re a car accident victim and want to file a claim against a driver who doesn’t have insurance.
 Some insurers have strict deadlines when it comes to reporting an accident and filing a claim, which means the company may not cover you if you don’t notify them of the accident within a certain timeframe.